logos-innovation-lab/kurate-faq/content/persona/how-to-create-a-persona.md

 ---
-title: 'WHow To Create a Persona'
+title: 'How To Create a Persona'
 order: 4
 ---